Vectorworks/developer-scripting/Function Reference/Functions/Perp.md

 |Vec|VECTOR|Source vector.|

 ## Remarks
-([[User:CBM-c-|_c_]], 2022.01.19) In VS Python the tuple returned is always 3-dimensional, but the third value is always zero (see comment below for VS Pascal).
+(*_c_*, 2022.01.19) In VS Python the tuple returned is always 3-dimensional, but the third value is always zero (see comment below for VS Pascal).
 So this is a 2D only routine.

 ([[User:CBM-c-| _c_]], 2011.01.25) The z-value of the vector returned by Perp is always zero.
 If your source vector has z<>0 the resulting vector might not be what you expect, because of the source vector's angle.